Product SiteDocumentation Site

 Administrators are able to bypass this check to enable them to create special accounts like anonymous access and other service accounts that don't need notifications.

-- $g_email_login_enabled
+$g_email_login_enabled

-Enable support for logging in by email and password, in addition to username and password.
-This will only work as long as there is a single user with the specified email address and the email address is not blank.
-The default value is OFF.
+This will only work as long as there is a single user with the specified email address, and the email address is not blank.

-- $g_email_ensure_unique
+$g_email_ensure_unique

-- $g_limit_email_domains
+$g_limit_email_domains

 Only allow and send email to addresses in the given domain(s).
 This is useful as a security feature and it is also useful in cases like Sourceforge where its servers are limited to only sending emails to SourceForge email addresses in order to avoid spam. $g_limit_email_domains = array( 'users.sourceforge.net', 'sourceforge.net' );

-- $g_show_user_email_threshold
+$g_show_user_email_threshold

 This specifies the access level that is needed to have user names hyperlinked with mailto: links.
 The default value is NOBODY, hence, even administrators won't have this feature enabled.

-- $g_phpMailer_method
+$g_phpMailer_method

 Select the method to send mail:

-PHPMAILER_METHOD_MAIL for use of mail() function,
+• PHPMAILER_METHOD_MAIL for use of PHP built-in mail() function,

-PHPMAILER_METHOD_SMTP for SMTP,
+• PHPMAILER_METHOD_SMTP for SMTP.

-- $g_smtp_host
+$g_smtp_host

 This option specifies the SMTP server to submit messages to.
 The SMTP server (MTA) then takes on the responsibility of delivering messages to their final destinations.